 One of the most important collections in the museum is the Royal Trains, including carriages once used by Queen Victoria.

 The Museum Gardens is another free location visitors can simply walk in and enjoy.
-The 10 acres size garden has a rich collection of birds, trees, and flowers – for the best Instagram moment?
+The 10-acre garden has a rich collection of birds, trees, and flowers – for the best Instagram moment?
 Take pictures of the ruined walls and arches of the medieval Saint Mary’s Abbey.

 Have a sip of English tea in a tearoom